Twinky-kms/genix-services/community-node/README.md

 This is a `docker-compose` service that sets up an Explorer and DNS Seeder.
 This allows community members to setup critical infrastructure in a very simple and robust fashion.

+I would like to recommend using Digital Ocean's $10/month instance with Ubuntu 16.
+We appreciate your contributions to the community!

 ***Note: Do not keep cryptocurrency on this service.
 These types of services are a constant target for hackers.***